cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 or to abstract away **environmental interactions** (e.g. with 3rd party libraries, inter-process communications, Kernel, device drivers, coprocessors, etc.).

-Below, we discuss how the hooking of two concrete _libc_ functions looks like while [Morion](https://github.com/pdamian/morion) collects a trace.
+Below, we discuss how the hooking of two concrete _libc_ functions look like, while [Morion](https://github.com/pdamian/morion) collects a trace.
 #### Abstract Function Hook (Example libc:fclose)
 The [circled.init.yaml](../morion/circled.init.yaml) file defines a hook for entry and leave